Lionel Primary School

 This week our assembly book has been Under the Great Plum Tree by Sufiya Ahmed and Reza Dalvand.
 The story of the monkey and the crocodile is a fable from the Panchatantra, an ancient Indian collection of animal fables dated to 300 BCE.
 In this retelling an unlikely friendship between Miss Bandari and Mr Magarmach forms when the pair meet under the great plum tree, deep in the heart of India.
 One day their friendship is tested but with courage, trust and forgiveness they discover that living happily together tastes just as sweet as Miss Bandari’s golden plums.

 This week in our year group assemblies we have been reading “David Attenborough” from the wonderful and inspiring Little People, Big Dreams series.
 Little David grew up in Leicester on the campus of a university, where his father was a professor.
 As a child, he spent hours in the science library, collating his own specimens and creating a mini animal museum.
-When he was old enough to go to university, he studied science and zoology – but what he wanted most of all was to be close to the animals he was studying.

 So, he started working in television, visiting animals in their natural habitats and telling the world the untold stories of these animals.
 Little David went on to become one of the most celebrated environmentalists on the planet, teaching generation after generation about the importance of the natural world.
+We thoroughly enjoyed learning about Sir David Attenborough who will be 96 years old on the 8th May 2022.
+See if your children can remember any interesting facts about him!

 This week our assembly book has recognized International Dance Day which falls on 29th April.
 To mark this day we have shared Jazz Age Josephine by Jonah Winter.
 The story tells how Josephine Baker rose from a poor, segregated upbringing but was able to break through racial barriers with her own sense of flair and astonishing dance abilities.
 She was an amazing lady with a heart of gold--all wrapped up in feathers, sequins, and an infectious rhythm.